shayanafzal/DataMiners/README.md

 1. A private group on Slack will be used as a primary communications protocol.
 2. Recurring Zoom calls have been setup to collaborate and communicate
-3. Phone will be used to communicate in case there is an argent need.
+3. Phone will be used to communicate in case there is an urgent need.

 # Data